wildlife-dynamics/wt-climate-monitoring/README.md

 - **Precipitation chart**: Visual representation of precipitation data
 - **Summary table**: Aggregated daily climate data

-If grouping is configured, separate reports are generated for each group.

 ### Grouped Outputs

 If you configured data grouping:
 - You'll receive separate files for each group (e.g., one per weather station or time period)
 - Dashboard visualizations will have multiple views, with each group selectable from the dashboard
-- Separate climate reports are generated for each group

 ## Common Use Cases & Examples